Integrating Aromatherapy Into Your Daily Routine: A Science-Backed Framework for Focus and Recovery

 Why does this three-phase structure work better than random aromatherapy?

 The Sensory Integration Method is not about fighting biology.
-Your daily energy curve is not a flat line – it follows a pattern driven by your circadian rhythm, cortisol levels, and accumulated cognitive load.
+Your daily energy curve is not a flat line.
+It follows a pattern driven by your circadian rhythm, the cortisol curve, melatonin onset, and the adenosine that accumulates as sleep pressure across the day.

 • Morning activation targets acetylcholine systems (attention and memory) and sympathetic tone (physical alertness)

-• Midday reset targets dopamine systems (motivation and mood) and focused attention networks without forcing cortisol elevation
+• Midday reset supports mood and focused attention without forcing cortisol elevation

 • Evening shutdown targets GABA and parasympathetic activation (relaxation and recovery)